eva4s/eva4s/src.scala.md

 ```

 **TODO:** The probability value of a mutagen should be constrained with type information, i.e. it
 should only allow values between zero (0%) and one (100%).
-This should be enforced by the the type
+This should be enforced by the type
 system and the compiler, possibly with tagged types, plain `Double` is simply too broad.

 # Core Abstractions